-Overview: In terms of specific aspects about the site, survey participants said they used the space primarily for recreation, while onsite and in micro-engagements, participants further defined recreation as walking, running, biking, exercise.
+First Event Overview: When discussing specific aspects about the site, survey participants said they used the space primarily for recreation, while onsite and in micro-engagements, participants further defined recreation as walking, running, biking, exercise.
 With the majority of people physically moving through the space and along the Trail, the safety concerns were frequently described by those who on the site early in the morning as well as late at night.
 Day users tended to express safety concerns in terms of the difficulty of sharing Trail with fast moving bicycles and scooters.